vdesabou/kafka-docker-playground-docs/docs/playground connector offsets alter.md

 ⛏️ Alter offsets for source and sink connectors

-⚠️ Not available for ccloud connectors
+⚠️ Available for ccloud connectors as EA (see https://docs.confluent.io/cloud/current/connectors/offsets.html)

 ## Usage